Notary Services Bali

 What are the requirements for a Notarial Deed?

 As a Notary is an officer of the court, they are required to authenticate all original documents and the ID documents of all the Parties related to the Deed.
 For example, if you are signing a Lease Agreement the Landowner would need to bring the original Land Certificate to the signing.
-CCI will provide you with a list of all the required documents you will require for signing with our Notary.
+CCI will provide you with a list of all the required documents you will need for signing with our Notary.

 How long does a Notarial Deed take to complete?

-This will depend on the current case load, however, usually a Notarial Deed will take approximately 1 week to complete.
+A Notarial Deed will take approximately 1 week to complete.

 What do our Notary Services Cost?